danielebruneo/remarkable2-hacks/README.md

 - [References](#references)

 ### Disclaimer
-While one of the goal of this repo is try to give you things (and simple procedures) that has been proved to work on a RM2, all you will do is at your own risk and no warranty is given by anyone to anyone.
+While one of the goal of this repo is trying to give you things (and simple procedures) that has been proved to work on a RM2, all you will do is at your own risk and no warranty is given by anyone to anyone.
 Be aware, you could brick your device if you don't know what you are doing!

 Also, for the moment, all of this is very experimental and still requires some more test to be confirmed as working on every device!
 Everyone who is willing to test this and confirm is welcome :)